 A showy climbing vine that displays billowy masses of fragrant, pollinator-favorite flowers against leathery dark green leaves in late summer.
 Grows rapidly in warm temperatures with twining stems that quickly cover fences, arbors, and sheds.
 Up to 20' tall with support.
 Zones 4-9.

-The narrow, columnar growth habit of this lustrous boxwood makes it an ideal specimen for formal topiary shapes, like the spirals seen flanking the fountain above.
+The narrow, columnar growth habit of this lustrous boxwood makes it an ideal specimen.
+Especially for formal topiary shapes, like the spirals seen flanking the fountain above.
 Also great for hedges and privacy screens.
 Up to 9' tall, 2' wide unpruned.
 Zones 5-9.

 A low-maintenance and pollinator-friendly perennial with showy periwinkle blue flower spikes and fragrant gray-green foliage.
 Great for adding soft, cascading color to walls, borders, and containers.
 Up to 2' tall, 3' wide Zones 4-9.